Relocating? Top Tips On Choosing A New School

 The following post is from the Relocate Global Website :

 Relocating with school-age children is one of the biggest challenges a family can face.
-Our step-by-step guide suggests questions to ask on a school visit and provides advice from schools.
+Our step-by-step guide to choosing a new school suggests questions to ask on a school visit and provides advice from schools.

 Do your research into schools and curricula